 Total: 4 minutes.

-Your action for today: Pick the prompt that matches your next session type, fill in the brackets now — before you close this tab — and save it somewhere you’ll see it when you sit down.
+Your action for today: Pick the prompt that matches your next session type, fill in the brackets now — before you close this tab — and save it somewhere you will see it when you sit down.

 Tags: AI prompts, focus ritual, deep work, knowledge work, productivity quick wins